dotnet/runtime/docs/design/datacontracts/ExecutionManager.md

 | 9-12         | Pointer | (value - 9) << 2 |
 | 13-15        | unused | |

 To read the nibblemap, we check if the DWORD is a pointer.
-If so, then we know the value looked is part of a managed code block beginning at the map base + decoded pointer.
+If so, then we know the value looked up is part of a managed code block beginning at the map base + decoded pointer.
 Otherwise we can check for nibbles as normal.
 If the DWORD is empty (no pointer or previous nibbles), then we check the previous DWORD for a pointer or preceeding nibble.
 If that DWORD is empty, then we must not be in a managed function.
 If we were,